bastichelaar/metatron/README.md

 # Metatron

 :construction: **WARNING:** :construction:
-> This repository is extremely under construction!
+> This repository is extremely under construction!<br/>
 > Nothing will probably do what you think it does and no metadata model has been finislized yet!
 > Please feel free to peruse the code but I'd strongly recommend not using this for anything whatsoever!